Sha-Kumar/WebLab/README.md

 This a repository consists of different WEB user-interface designs.

+# Usage

+To run the UI's first clone the repo and copy paste the path in the browser.

 # Feedback

 - If you think WebLab is useful, consider giving it a star.